 Peter Oyewole Makinde is a researcher who is passionate about teaching and writing.
-He is a doctoral student in the Department of Linguistics at the University of the Western Cape.
-His thesis focuses on multisemiotic discourse analysis of the representation of medicines in Nigeria.
-His areas of specialization, among others, include General Linguistics, Social Semiotics Stylistics analysis, Discourse analysis, Social Semiotics, and Multimodality.
+He has just concluded his doctoral studies in Applied Linguistics from the Department of Linguistics at the University of the Western Cape with his thesis' focus on multisemiotic discourse analysis of the representation of medicines in Nigeria.
+His areas of specialization, among others, include Applied Linguistics, General Linguistics, Social Semiotics Stylistics studies, Social Semiotics, Multimodal Discourse Analysis and Systemic Functional Linguistics (SFL).
 He obtained his undergraduate and postgraduate degrees from Nnamdi Azikiwe University, Awka, with a specialization in English Language and Literature.
 Peter Makinde is also a Lecturer in the Department of Linguistics at Nnamdi Azikiwe University, Awka, and has served in various capacities as a member of many committees within and outside the University.
-He is also a Co-Founder of West Africa Systemic Functional Linguistics (WASFLIG) and a member of many professional associations.
-He has several publications in recognized international and local journals and has participated in over 20 conferences, webinars, and seminar series at local and international levels.
+He is also the Founder of Nigeria Systemic Functional Linguistics Interest Group (WASFLIG); Co-Founder of West Africa Systemic Functional Linguistics Interest Group (WASFLIG) and a member of many professional associations.
+He has several publications in recognized international and local journals and has participated in over 23 conferences, webinars, and seminar series at local and international levels.
 He is currently the Editor-in-Chief of the WritingThreeSixty Journal